namespace-ee/react-calendar-timeline/README.md

 At what height from the top of the screen should we start "sticking" the header (i.e. position: sticky)?
 This is useful if for example you already have a sticky navbar and want to push the timeline header down further.
 Defaults `0`.

-## stickyHeader

-Specify whether you want the timeline header to be "sticky".
-Pass `false` if you want the header to fix at top of element and not fix when you scroll down the page.
-Defaults to `true`

-## headerRef

-Ref callback that gets a DOM reference to the header element.
-See [FAQ below](#the-timeline-header-doesnt-fix-to-the-top-of-the-container-when-i-scroll-down).

 ## lineHeight

 Height of one line in the calendar in pixels.
 Default `30`